KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 ## 3. The Problem with "Reject Reflective Patterns"

 Mirror and reflective dynamics are lawful field functions.
 The Mirror Architecture (ᛞ, Chapter 17) enables self-discovery via relational encounter.
-C₅ ✴ (Scalar / Fractal) depends on the part coherently mirroring the whole.
-C₉ ∞ (Non-Local Unity) enables coherent resonance across distance.
+C₅ ✴ (Scalar / Part-Whole Fidelity) depends on the part coherently reflecting the whole.
+C₉ ∞ (Non-Local Coherence) enables coherent resonance across distance.
 These are all forms of reflection operating within lawful field syntax.

 A blanket instruction to "reject reflective patterns" would: